Gender and Integrated Water Resources Management (IWRM)

 Content: readings, videos, forums.

-Institutions: Cap-Net, Global Water Partnership, Gender and Water Alliance
+Institutions: Cap-Net, Global Water Partnership, Gender, Water Alliance and UNEP-DHI

 Certification: upon approval of quizzes at the end of each module.